 The radiologic sciences combine science and patient care, making this a popular career path for lab fanatics with a passion for people.
-Radiologic science degrees come in all shapes and sizes and feed into a variety of in-demand, and sometimes lucrative, careers.
+Radiologic science degrees come in all shapes and sizes and feed into a variety of growing, and sometimes lucrative, careers.
 Here's what potential radiologic science majors need to know about this field.

 Common types or radiologic science degrees